jkristia/node-py-backend/project_notes.md

 	- Strict mode enabled
 	- use express for API
 	- follow typescript naming conversion for files, classes and variables
+	- all variables, parameters and return values must by typed
 - **Python:**
 	- use async FastAPI for service
 	- follow python naming convention for files, classes and variables